 - Community Service

 - Overnight Trips to Cool Places Like Battleships, Aquariums and More!

 Cub Scouts Learn Responsibility and Earn Rewards

 There are 4 ranks in Cub Scouting, which correspond to a boy’s year in school.

 - 1st graders are Tiger Cubs

 - 4th and 5th graders are Webelos

 In the second half of the 5th grade school year the scouts move up to a Boy Scout Troop.
-When a boy enters Cub Scouts he joins a den of boys in the same grade level and begins working on the corresponding rank.
-He does not earn any preceding ranks, except for the Bobcat Badge, which entails learning the Scout Oath and Scout Law.”
+When a child enters Cub Scouts he joins a den of kids in the same grade level and begins working on the corresponding rank.
+They do not earn any preceding ranks, except for the Bobcat Badge, which entails learning the Scout Oath and Scout Law.”

-Each time a scout completes an accomplishment or learn a new skill, he gets a reward.
+Each time a scout completes an accomplishment or learn a new skill, they get a reward.
 Sometimes the reward is a patch or a loop.
 Sometimes it’s just a feeling of accomplishment and confidence.